 Graduate Program Financial Support

 All students who are accepted to our graduate program are guaranteed at least a minimum level of financial support, sufficient to cover tuition and living expenses.
-The funding levels for the 2014-2015 academic year are shown in the table below.
-These levels are guaranteed for two years for students in the M.Sc. or M.A.Sc. program and three years for students in the Ph.D. program, subject to satisfactory performance in TA and RA duties and academic progress.
+The funding levels for the 2020-2021 academic year are shown in the table below.
+These levels are guaranteed for two years for students in the M.Sc. or M.A.Sc. program and four years for students in the Ph.D. program, subject to satisfactory performance in TA and RA duties and academic progress.

 - 4 TA units.
-Scholarship students may receive TA funding as space permits (amount subject to change).
+Scholarship students may receive TA funding as space permits.

-- Limited to the first 2 years of an MSc/MASc program and the first 4 years of a PhD program (amount subject to change).
+- Funding is guaranteed for 2 years MSc/MASc and 4 years of a PhD, subject to satisfactory progress.

-- International students pay tuition of $7,949.38, but receive an International Tuition Award (ITA) of up to $3,200 unless they are receiving external funding.
-When the ITA ends, the department will provide an award equal to the difference between international and domestic tuition (amount subject to change).
+- International students pay tuition fees of $9,313.92 (approximately) but receive an International Tuition Award (ITA) of up to $3,200 automatically from the Graduate and Postdoctoral Studies (G+PS) unless they are receiving external funding.

 - Includes AMS extended medical and dental plan and transit U-pass (fees subject to change).
-Please see a listing of Student Fees in the UBC Calendar.
+Please see current listing of Student Fees in the UBC Calendar.

 Graduate students form an essential component of the teaching environment in the Department of Physics and Astronomy.
 TAing can provide graduate students with valuable experience that will be useful in later careers.
 As a TA, you will have the opportunity to interact with fellow students, develop presentation skills, act as a role model and also benefit monetarily.
 The contribution made by graduate students is recognized and for the past 5 years graduate students from this Department have received University Graduate Teaching Assistant awards for teaching.